Maximizing the electric field strength in the foci of high numerical aperture optics: Influence of the solid angle

-We now derive an analytic expression that highlights the influence of the covered solid angle.
+We now derive an analytic expression that highlights the influence of the covered weighted solid angle.
 The electro-magnetic field can be decomposed into its different multipole components.
 This has been exploited in Ref. \cite{sheppard1997-a} to calculate the field in the focal region for a given input field.
 However, since we are only interested in the field at the focus, which we take to coincide with the origin of our coordinate system, we only need to take care of the dipole components.
 Furthermore, it has already been pointed out in Ref. \cite{stamnes1996} that each kind of dipole radiation creates predominantly its respective state of polarization at the focus/origin.
-This is exactly true for dipoles oriented along the optical axis of the focusing system.
 Therefore, it is obvious that one only needs to create the radiation pattern of a single kind of dipole for most practical cases.

 In order to calculate the (time independent) field in the focus, we use the Debye-integral in the form given in Ref. \cite{lieb2001}: